 Peabody OUI Lawyer

-Tip 2: Make sure you understand what is going to happen to your license.
+If you refused a breath test, you’ll lose you license for 6 months.
+If you failed the breath test, you’ll lose your license for 30 days.
 The job of your lawyer is to explain what will happen at the RMV; if you have a lawyer that says they do not know or the RMV will do whatever they want, then you do not have a lawyer experienced handling OUI cases.

 If you arrested for OUI call Attorney DelSignore on his cell phone at 781-686-5924.
-He has helped people all over Massachusetts avoid an OUI conviction and is here to help you..
+He has helped people all over Massachusetts avoid an OUI conviction and is here to help you.